MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-dual-region-with-secure-virtual-wan-without-globalreach.md

 When Routing Intent is enabled for internet traffic, the default behavior of the Secure Virtual WAN Hub is to not advertise the default route across ExpressRoute circuits.
 To ensure the default route is propagated to the its directly connected Azure VMware Solution from the Azure Virtual WAN, you must enable default route propagation on your Azure VMware Solution ExpressRoute circuits - see [To advertise default route 0.0.0.0/0 to endpoints](/azure/virtual-wan/virtual-wan-expressroute-portal#to-advertise-default-route-00000-to-endpoints).
 Once changes are complete, the default route 0.0.0.0/0 is then advertised via connection “D” from the hub.
 It’s important to note that this setting shouldn't be enabled for on-premises ExpressRoute circuits.
 As a best practice, it’s recommended to implement a BGP Filter on your on-premises equipment.
 A BGP Filter in place prevents the inadvertent learning of the default route, adds an extra layer of precaution, and ensures that on-premises internet connectivity isn't impacted.

 #### Virtual Network Internet Connectivity
-When Routing Intent for internet access is enabled, the default route generated from the Secure VWAN Hub is automatically advertised to the hub-peered Virtual Network connections.
+When Routing Intent for internet access is enabled, the default route generated from the Secure Virtual WAN Hub is automatically advertised to the hub-peered Virtual Network connections.
 You'll notice under Effective Routes for the Virtual Machines’ NICs in the Virtual Network that the 0.0.0.0/0 next hop is the regional hub firewall.

 For more information, see the traffic flow section.